 Over the past 22 years both hedge funds, as represented by the HFR Fund Weighted Composite Index (HFRFWCI), and global equities as represented by the MSCI All Country World Index (ACWI) returned almost 3.5 times their initial value.
 The below chart however, highlights that for most of the observed period, hedge funds outperformed global equities.
 This advantage was generated in part from lower drawdowns in times of financial crisis, like the GFC of 2008, combined with a lower level of overall volatility of hedge funds relative to equities.
 These factors appear to have contributed to hedge funds’ ability to maintain returns through the end of Q1 2021, when global equity returns closed the lead on hedge funds due to the accelerated recovery from the depth of the pandemic.

-Dispersion was a Factor Driving the Difference
+Dispersion Was a Factor Driving the Difference

 As mentioned above, the lower overall volatility in hedge funds seems to have accounted for the smoother performance trajectory in comparison to global equities.
 If we break down the returns into a rolling 36-month return series, we can see just how pronounced this performance dispersion was.
 As seen in the chart below, equities started emerging from the Dot-Com Bubble in the early 2000’s with a significant drag, lower than -15%.
 Looking to the performance of hedge funds over the same time, we note that there were only two periods in which performance was overtly negative.
 The first dip was at the bottom of the Global Financial Crisis (GFC) in February 2009 and the second, at the depths of the pandemic in April 2020.
 In both cases negative performance reached a mere -1.4% and -0.2% respectively.
 This compares favorably to global equities, which also experienced two periods of negative performance, but did so for both a longer period and to a much greater extent.
 This downturn was -18.9% and -14.6% respectively.